Skip to content

 modelstringAI model to use

-providerstringAI provider (claude-code, google-gemini, openai-codex, lmstudio, ollama)
+adapterstringAI provider adapter (claude-code, google-gemini, openai-codex, opencode, lmstudio, ollama)

 temperaturenumberCreativity (0-1, default 0.7)